 Poonam Dhillon

 Poonam Dhillon is an Indian actor, best known for Tamil cinema.
 Poonam Dhillon began their career in 1979 and has been a prominent figure in the industry for over 47 years.
-With over 90 credits to their name and an average audience rating of 6.0, Poonam Dhillon remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, Poonam Dhillon remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Poonam Dhillon's career remains one of the longest and most celebrated in Tamil cinema.

 - Born